aai-institute/practical-ai-act/docs/showcase/index.md

 There is a detailed [overview](system-overview.md) of the system's architecture.

-## Dataset: Public Use Microdata Sample (PUMS)
+## Dataset: American Community Survey Public Use Microdata Sample (ACS PUMS)

-The model is trained on data from the **US Census Bureau**, specifically the 2022 version of the [Public Use Microdata Sample (PUMS)](https://www.census.gov/programs-surveys/acs/microdata/access.html) data.
+The model is trained on data from the **US Census Bureau**, specifically the 2022 version of the American Community Survey (ACS) [Public Use Microdata Sample (PUMS)](https://www.census.gov/programs-surveys/acs/microdata/access.html) data.
 The data is accessed via the software package [folktables](https://github.com/socialfoundations/folktables).

 ### Key Data Characteristics